 By State Law we must refuse service to anyone who seems to have any kind of communicable foot, hand or skin disease.
 A licensee shall not perform services on a client if the licensee has reason to believe the client has an unhealthy condition; a communicable disease; contagious condition; skin or nail tissue that is inflamed, infected, broken, raised or swollen; or an open wound or sore in the area affected unless the client provides written authorization from a licensed physician.

 Miki‘ao Nail Bar takes cleanliness and hygiene seriously.
 We sterilize all metal tools used in a hospital-grade autoclave between each service.
-All buffers and porous tools are single-use and are disposed of after each service or gifted to our clients.
+Tools that can be disinfected are cleaned in hospital-grade disinfectant solution that is a germicide, fungicide and virucide.

 We recommend that you book your appointments in advance so that we may accommodate your scheduling requests.
 A late arrival may reduce your session time.
 If you know you are going to be late, please contact us.
 Please note before booking your appointment that we do carefully take our time for all of our services, to insure the best quality & experience possible.
 If you would like a more in & out service we do recommend the polish change option.

 Credit Card Deposit